Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 How To Determine When the Bulk Rise Is Complete

-Hours later: When your dough is ready, it will be light and almost twice as big as before.
-You’ll see big bubbles on top and small ones on the bottom.
+5-8 hours later (depending on the temperature of the dough): When your dough is ready, it will be light and airy.
+You’ll see big bubbles on top and small ones on the bottom and the sides.
 When you shake the pan, it will wiggle like jello.
 The jiggling is my favorite sign.

-If it rises too much, the bread will be too spread out and have really big holes.
-The taste, color, and rise in the oven won’t be as good.
+4. If it rises too much (over proofed), the bread will spread out and be difficult to shape and manage.
+The taste, color, and rise in the oven will also suffer.

 logo for saladinajar